JamesIves/github-pages-deploy-action/CONTRIBUTING.md

 # Contributing ✏️

 When contributing to this repository, please first discuss the change you wish to make via issue, [email, or any other method with the owners of this repository](https://jamesiv.es) before making a change.
+If you are planning to work on an issue that already exists please let us know before writing nay code incase it's already in flight!

 ## Before Making a Pull Request	🎒